Skip to content

 For a deeper comparison of SAST, DAST, and IAST side by side, see SAST vs DAST vs IAST.

-Even with all the bold claims of security vendors, it is no secret that one type of security tool is never enough to say we are secure (Law of the Instrument).
+One type of tool is never enough to call yourself secure (Law of the Instrument).

-The average enterprise application contains vulnerabilities from dozens of open-source dependencies.
+The average enterprise application pulls in dozens of open-source dependencies.
+Each carries its own vulnerability surface.

-Let me start with great physicist Richard Feynman, a brilliant mind and a teacher.
+Let me start with the great physicist Richard Feynman.

-It has encouraged me to explain application security tools with a “washing machine” analogy.
+It inspired me to explain application security tools with a “washing machine” analogy.

 "